BioSpine & Medicare - A Perfect Match!

-Fact: Most Medicare patients are told they are NOT candidates for spine surgery and are referred to a lifetime of pain management.
+An Unfortunate Fact: At other medical practices, most Medicare patients are told they are NOT candidates for spine surgery and are referred to a lifetime of pain management.

 The reason for this is that most surgeons still perform traditional open spine surgery.
 Traditional open spine surgery takes 2 to 3 hours, is performed through 4 to 6-inch incisions, involves significant blood loss and requires an extensive recovery period.
-These factors make traditional open spine surgery unreasonable for a Medicare-aged patient.
+These factors make traditional open spine surgery unreasonable for a Medicare-aged patient, but things are different at BioSpine!

 BioSpine Institute minimally invasive surgery is completely different and allows Medicare patients to receive the benefits of spine surgery without the hurdles and complications that make traditional open spine surgery unreasonable.